 Canola Oil for searing the meat.

 Cover the bottom round roast in each of the powdered spices, starting with the red chili powder.
 A dusting of red chili powder on all surfaces of the meat will make the taco meat a mild to medium spice level.
 You can leave out the red chili powder if you do not like spicy food.
 Sear the meat in a large frying pad on high heat with about 1 teaspoon of canola oil - enough to cover the pan surface.
 Each side of the beef should take 1-2 min to sear all surfaces.
 Place in a dutch oven or oven-ready frying pan with a lid at 325 with enough of the beef broth to reach about a third of the meat (or water if you do not have beef broth).
+Make sure to cover the meat before placing in the oven.
+You can use foil or the lid to the dutch oven.
 You can add the salt when the meat is shredded.
 Move the cooked meat to a large bowl for shredding.
 Save the broth from the pan to add to the shredded taco meat.
 The broth will have a lot of flavor and liquid so be sure to just add enough to the shredded meat to add moisture and extra flavor without making soggy taco meat.
 Salt to taste after shredding since the beef broth usually contains salt.

 The bottom round roast will crumble when you shred.
 You will still get a great shredded beef flavor, at a cheaper price.
 Yes, you can make shredded beef tacos with the bottom round roast - it just isn't the traditional and preferred cut of meat.
 It isn't the wrong cut of meat, it is just cheaper.
 Chuck Roast or Shoulder Roast can also be used in this shredded taco recipe.